IMB-Computational-Genomics-Lab/ascend/README.md

 ##### Combining expression matrices from different batches
 You can concatenate multiple expression matrices with the function *MergeExprsMtx*.
 The tutorial will later explain how to normalise counts between these combined expression matrices.

+If you would like to aggregate expression matrices from Cell Ranger, it is recommended you use Cell Ranger's aggr function or the *MergeCellRanger* function that comes with this package.

 #### Batch Information
 Batch Information is a named list containing cell identifiers and their associated batch.
 ASCEND will automatically generate batch information for an expression matrix if none are provided.
 However, it will make the assumption that there is only one batch of cells in the expression matrix.